filamentphp/filament/packages/tables/docs/05-actions.md

 #### Wizards

-You may easily transform action forms into multi-step wizards.
+You may easily transform action forms into multistep wizards.

 On the action, simply pass in the [wizard steps](../forms/layout#wizard) to the `steps()` method, instead of `form()`: